snelsondurrant/cougars.github.io/docs/assembly/electrical_instr.md

 ## Strobe Light PCB

 Utilizing the same method as above, you can send the strobe light PCB out for production.
-(Link found below)
+(Links found below)

 ### Links to Strobe PCB board (.brd and .sch)